Sankighatta: History

-The temple was built by Hoysala Emperor Narasimha I ಒಂದನೆ ನರಸಿಂಹ (1141 AD –1173) in respect of Hoysala royal family members who were followers of Jainism and moved away from Belur Halebidu to settle in Sankighatta.
+The temple was built by Hoysala Emperor Narasimha I ಒಂದನೆ ನರಸಿಂಹ (1141 - 1173 AD) in respect of Hoysala royal family members who were followers of Jainism and moved away from Belur Halebidu to settle in Sankighatta.
 Hoysala Emperor Narasimha I appointed one of the Hoysala family members as Dharmadhikari to take care of the Jain temples in and around Sankighatta.
 They later came to be known as Settru family.
 We also come across historic evidences about Queen Natyarani Shantaladevi followed Jainism till the end of her life, lived around Sankighatta, like near by place Shivaganga hills and she finally moved to Shravanabelagola and took Sallekhana.
 Some historians also say Jain Queen Shantaladevi took Sallekhana in Shivaganga hills.

-Kalya (Kalyana pura) near Sankighatta was another historic Jain center with seventy five Jain temple, one of them was a wooden Jain temple, which was destroyed in fire, set out by non-believers.
+Kalya near Sankighatta was another historic Jain center, one of them was a wooden Jain temple, which was destroyed in fire, set out by non-believers.
 Stone inscriptions of Hoysala period and destroyed structures of Jain temple, many Jain temple converted to other religious place in Kalya (Kalyana pura).
 Jain families are present, even today, in and around Sankighatta.

 Sankighatta was once famous for cultivation of Paddy, Sugarcane, Coconuts, Arecanut, Mango.